 Francisca de Luarac, the daughter of a poor Spanish silk grower, is a dreamer of fabulous dreams.
 Marie Louise de Bourbon, the niece of Louis XIV, dances in slippers of fine Spanish silk in the French Court of the Sun King and imagines her own enchanted future.
 Born on the same day–in an age when superstition, repression, and the Inquisition reign–the lives of these two young women unfold in tandem, barely touching.
 Each hoards the memory of her adored lost mother like an amulet.
 Francica’s obsession with her lover, a Catholick priest, will shaper her fate.
 Marie Loouise is yoked by political expediency to the mad, imptoent Carlos II of Spain.
 But even as their twin destinies spiral inexorably toward disaster, both Queen and commoner cultivate a dangerous, secret life dedicated to resistance, transcendence, and love.
 Written in gorgeous prose that has the sheen of silk, Kathryn Harrison’s POISON vividlyreminds us of the persistence of desire, the passion that exists between mothers and daughters, and the sorcery of dreams.

 Kathryn Harrison has written the novels Thicker Than Water, Exposure, Poison, The Binding Chair, The Seal Wife, Envy, and Enchantments.
 Her autobiographical work includes The Kiss, Seeking Rapture, The Road to Santiago, The Mother Knot, and True Crimes.
-She has… More about Kathryn Harrison
+She has written two biographies, Saint Thérèse of Lisieux and… More about Kathryn Harrison